cjenco02/cdt-red/README.md

         .\Persistence.ps1

-        The script will create a registry entry that ensures the payload runs at every user logon.
+-The script will create a registry entry that ensures the payload runs at every user logon.

 Building and Deploying the C# Payload

- Prepare the Code:

  Open the ReverseShellPayload.cs file.